REQA: Coarse-to-fine Assessment of Image Quality to Alleviate the Range Effect

 \subsubsection{Implement Details}

-We conducted training and testing using Pytorch on a NVIDIA 2080Ti GPU.
-In the proposed model, all the training images are randomly cropped to $224 \times 224$ pixel patches.
+We conducted both training and testing using Pytorch on an NVIDIA 2080 Ti GPU.
+In the proposed model, all the training images are deployed traditional data augment strategy, i.e. randomly crop the images to $224 \times 224$ pixel patches like \cite{NARCNN, DBCNN, MetaIQA, HyperIQA}.
 The results are obtained from 20 train-test iterations.
 In each iteration, we randomly select $80\%$ images for training, and the remaining $20\%$ for testing, so there is no overlap between the training set and the test set.
-We train our model using Adam\cite{Adam} optimizer with weight decay $5e-4$ for 40 epochs.
-Learning rates for the backbone ResNet50 and the other modules are first set to $2e-5$ and $2e-4$ respectively, and reduced by 10 in $10th$ epoch, $20th$ epoch, and $30th$ epoch respectively.
+We train our model using Adam optimizer with weight decay $5e-4$ for 40 epochs.
+Learning rates for the backbone ResNet-50 and the other modules are first set to $2e-5$ and $2e-4$, respectively, and reduced by 10 in $10th$ epoch, $20th$ epoch, and $30th$ epoch, respectively.